In These Arms: Music video

-The video for the song shows Bon Jovi performing at a concert on their Keep the Faith Tour.
+The accompanying music video for the song shows Bon Jovi performing at a concert on their Keep the Faith Tour.
 The live portions were filmed during Bon Jovi's New Year's Eve show at Stabler Arena in Bethlehem, Pennsylvania on December 31, 1992.
 The live show was also featured on their previous track "Bed of Roses".
 Portions of the video were also filmed at the Dane County Coliseum in Madison, Wisconsin in March 1993.

 Legacy

-The song has always been a fan favorite, and was a staple in the band's setlist on their Have A Nice Day Tour, and also was played frequently on the Lost Highway Tour, especially on the European leg of the tour.
-The song was also recorded by the band's keyboard player David Bryan on his first solo album On a Full Moon released in 1995, with him singing vocals, and also appears on his second solo album Lunar Eclipse released in 2000.
+The song has always been a fan favorite, and was a staple in the band's setlist on their Have a Nice Day Tour, and also was played frequently on the Lost Highway Tour, especially on the European leg of the tour.
+The song was also recorded by the band's keyboard player David Bryan on his first solo album On a Full Moon released in 1995, as an instrumental piano version, and also appears on his second solo album Lunar Eclipse released in 2000, but this time with vocals from Bryan.